deep-learning-for-humans/spam-slaya/README.md

 - [ ] Remove `client_secret.json` and purge it from git.
 Rotate creds
 - [ ] Setup spamslaya.com and required redirects
 - [ ] Setup demo.spamslaya.com
+- [ ] Test with replicate for FF setup